preset-io/ai18n/README.md

-# Transpo - AI-Powered PO Translation Tool
+# ai18n - AI-Powered PO Translation Tool

-**Transpo** is a versatile tool for managing translations in PO files.
+**ai18n** is a versatile tool for managing translations in PO files.
 Originally developed for Apache Superset, it leverages OpenAI to automate translation tasks, merging traditional PO workflows with AI enhancements.
-With built-in support for YAML-based translation memory, Transpo makes it easy to keep translations consistent and up-to-date across multiple languages.
+With built-in support for YAML-based translation memory, ai18n makes it easy to keep translations consistent and up-to-date across multiple languages.

 ---